paveloom-d/dev/README.md

 ### Can I build the image myself?

-Totally, but know that it's going to take some time.
+Totally, but be aware that it may take a long time.
 There is nothing special when building, although I would recommend squashing the image.
 By this means using the Docker's `--squash` flag, which is an experimental feature.
 To enable it, make sure you have the following code in the `/etc/docker/daemon.json` file: